jdo555/Clyptic/README.md

 # Clyptic

-A library for classical encryption in Common Lisp
+A library for classical cryptography in Common Lisp

 ## What is this?